 The strategy of the Board of Directors of Yorkshire Building Society (‘the Board’) on managing tax is to have within the Yorkshire Building Society and its controlled entities (‘the YBS Group’):

-well defined roles and responsibilities (‘management’);
+well defined roles and responsibilities with respect to managing tax risks (‘management’);

-robust tax processes (‘processes’); and
+robust tax processes (‘processes’);

-adequate control and reporting mechanisms (‘control’).
+strong control and reporting mechanisms (‘control’);

 The YBS Group’s approach to tax strategy and risk is ultimately a decision for the Board, generally via delegated authority to the Chief Finance Officer.

 The Chief Finance Officer is also the Senior Accounting Officer as defined in Schedule 46 Finance Act 2009.
 It is the responsibility of the Senior Accounting Officer to ensure that appropriate tax accounting arrangements are in place to enable the Group to calculate tax liabilities accurately.
 The day-to-day development and application of strategic and operational tax matters is implemented by the Chief Finance Officer with the support of the Director of Finance and Lead Tax Manager, supported by the Group Tax team and managers within the business.

 The Group has robust tax related processes and operates strong control and reporting mechanisms which provide the Board with details of the Group’s tax risks and their management.

 The YBS Group’s approach to tax risk is to operate in a low risk and prudent manner, co-operating with His Majesty’s Revenue and Customs (‘HMRC’) in a pro-active, honest and transparent way.
 As a result, the YBS Group has no defined thresholds or de-minimis levels in respect of acceptable tax risks.